8 Questions to Ask a New Doctor Before Joining Their Primary Care Practice

 In a typical practice you may wait months just to get a physical.
 If you need to reschedule, you may be bumped further back in the line — this can mean waiting days or weeks to see your doctor.
 Patients may be double-booked and wait times can be long.
 You may not always see the same doctor.

-In primary care practices like MDVIP, you can get same- and next-day appointment, count on your visits to begin promptly — and know that you’ll be treated by the one doctor who knows you best.
+In primary care practices like MDVIP, you can get the same and next-day appointment, count on your visits to begin promptly — and know that you’ll be treated by the one doctor who knows you best.
 If you’re employed or have other obligations, you’ll also need to consider the doctor’s office locations and hours to minimize disruptions to your day.
 Some MDVIP-affiliated doctors accommodate their patients’ schedules by opening early or staying open later, and some even make house calls.

 4. How do you handle emergencies and acute care?